P7h/P7h.github.io/Groovy/01_agenda.md

 These slides are done in [Reveal.js](http://lab.hakim.se/reveal-js).

-Each module is a "top-level" slide, down arrow to dive deeper.
+Each module is a "top-level" slide, click down arrow to dive deeper.

 Press the ESC key to go to overview of this presentation.